Blog

 James Macfarlane and Michael Johnson

-I don't believe that anyone could argue that 2022 hasn't been a very challenging year on any level for most of us!
+I don't believe that anyone could argue that 2022 has been an easy year!

-Geopolitical upheaval has cause global uncertainty, economic down-turn, and as a consequence rapidly rising prices for all.
-The events facing many has directly contributed to 2022 ending with far-less personal and fiscal optimism than when 2022 started.
+Geopolitical upheaval has caused global uncertainty, economic down-turn, and as a consequence, rapidly rising prices for all.
+2022 has ended with far less personal and fiscal optimism than when the year started.

-The 2020/2021 COVID pandemic period had seen a mini renascence across nearly all book publishing markets with an unexpected bounce particularly for print book publishers across the spectrum.
-However, this year's rapid rise in oil and paper costs surrounding Russia's invasion of Ukraine compounded print supply issues, which to be fair were already rising during the pandemic due to the higher consumption of paper based packaging products due to increased home deliveries during two years of pandemic lock-downs.
+The 2020/2021 COVID pandemic period provided a renaissance across nearly all book publishing markets.
+However, this year's rapid rise in oil and paper costs following Russia's invasion of Ukraine compounded print supply issues.
+Of course, prices were already rising during the pandemic due to the higher consumption of paper-based packaging products – as a result of the increase in home deliveries during the lockdowns.

-Sadly, the book publishing industry is not immune to these issues and we have started to see those pressures in the recently published business numbers being seen by publishers.
-Although publisher's revenues have remained reasonably solid until the summer 2022 reporting quarter, rapidly rising publishing costs have eaten into operating business margins for many major publishers.
+Sadly, the book industry is not immune to these issues.
+Although revenues remained reasonably solid until the summer 2022 reporting quarter, rapidly rising production costs have eaten into operating margins for many major publishers.

-Everyone from Michael Shatzkin, to the major publishing boards around the global will be peering into their crystal balls for 2023.
+Everyone from Michael Shatzkin to the major publishing boards around the globe will be peering anxiously into their crystal balls for 2023.

-I think the first and obvious conclusion we can reach is that the major challenges for 2023, will see an extension of those issues from 2022.
+I think the first and obvious conclusion we can reach is that the major challenges of 2022 will continue in 2023.

-The fallout from tougher operating pressures within the book industry will bring an increased focus on internal operating costs, budgets and labour charges.
-We're already see a number of publishers "turning over every internal cost centre" to examine and query all internal costs.
-We know that is will be a concern for many of us across publishing industry in North America and Europe.
+The fallout from tougher operating pressures within the book industry will bring an increased focus on internal production costs, budgets and labour charges.
+We're already seeing a number of publishers "turning over every internal cost centre".
+We know this will be a particular concern for many of us across North America and Europe.

-Publishers will be forced to examine every aspect of their business operation to find the best possible value for money as well as improving efficiencies within their businesses.
-There will be an increased interest and experimentation in business and workforce automation.
-These technologies aim to both improve productivity and reduce operating costs, whilst reducing the time to market for books and other digital products.
+Publishers will be forced to examine every aspect of their business to find the best possible value for money as well as improving their overall efficiency.
+As a consequence, there will be greater interest and experimentation in business and workforce automation technologies.
+These technologies aim to both improve productivity and reduce operating costs, whilst reducing the time it takes for books and other digital products to reach the market.

-No a bad thing some might say, however the publishing industry is very conservative and change averse, which will bring concerns for many working in the industry.
-Against a backdrop of global higher inflations and personal costs.
+Not a bad thing some might say.
+However, the publishing industry is conservative and change-averse – automation will bring concerns for many working in the industry.

 From June 2025, the European Accessibility Act (EAA) comes into force for all publishers in Europe selling more than €2m of digital products per year.

-For book publishing, Accessibility impacts digital products such as eBooks and Audio Books to ensure that those digital products are as good as they can be for the nearly 1 in 5 European and North American readers struggling with impaired sight and associated reading disabilities.
+The accessibility drive will impact digital products such as eBooks and audiobooks, which need to be as good as they can be for the nearly 1 in 5 European and North American readers struggling with impaired sight and other reading disabilities.

 Accessibility to digital reading material represents a major technical and content challenge to eBook publishers.
-Although eReaders have dramatically improved since the early days of iPads and Kindles to name but two the time has come to fundamentally reconsider how accessible is the content in your eBooks and how fit-for-purpose it is to readers of eBooks who have impaired sight.
+Although eReaders have dramatically improved since the early days of iPads and Kindles, the time has come for publishers to fundamentally reconsider how accessible their digital content is.

-Michael Johnson VP Content for Benetech stated "The future impact of the new EAA Legislation on the Book Publishing as the biggest change in digital publishing since the standardisation on the EPUB format more than a decade ago", Michael went on the comment "For those book publishers that don't embrace Accessibility this will be the biggest missed revenue opportunity and threat they've faced in years".
+Michael Johnson, VP, Content for Benetech, stated "The future impact of the new EAA Legislation on book publishing as the biggest change in digital publishing since the standardisation of the EPUB format more than a decade ago".
+Michael went on to comment, "For those book publishers that don't embrace accessibility this will be the biggest missed revenue opportunity and threat they've faced in years".

-With more than 12m eBooks estimated on Amazon, plus >1m new eBooks being added each year improved Accessibility will only deepen access to digital content and increase the number of eBook consumers across the English speaking world.
-In 2022, Amazon eBook revenues were over $0.5bn which means that Amazon has a lot to gain from supporting Accessibility to increase their market share.
+With more than 12m eBooks estimated on Amazon, plus >1m new eBooks being added each year, improved accessibility will deepen access to digital content and increase the number of eBook consumers across the English-speaking world.
+In 2022, Amazon eBook revenues were over $0.5bn, which means the company has a lot to gain from supporting the drive.

-If that becomes a benchmark for Amazon against the backdrop of increased legislation, Publishers need to consider the question "How long will it be before Amazon insist that every new eBook meets the EAA Accessibility requirements?"
-Will Amazon refuse to sell Kindle eBooks which don't meet the EAA Requirements on Accessibility?
+Given that Amazon will need to comply with the EAA, publishers need to consider how long will it be before they insist that every new eBook meets the accessibility requirements.
+Will Amazon refuse to sell eBooks that don't comply with the new legislation?

-During 2023, Easypress and Benetech, with others will start to debate and address what you the Publishers of eBooks need to consider and act on to be EAA Ready for June 2025.
+Many large publishers have already considered that question, and during 2023, Easypress and Benetech, with others, will start to debate and address what publishers need to do to be ready for June 2025.

-We'd be happy for your to share your views for 2023, please contact me I'd welcome you having your say on 2023?
+We'd be happy for your to share your views for 2023.
+Please contact me if you would like to discuss what's in store.

-On behalf of Easypress, may I wish you and your book publishing industry a very successful and prosperous 2023.
+On behalf of Easypress, may I wish everybody in the book publishing industry a very successful and prosperous 2023.
 Good luck and all the best!

 Heading